bitextor/bitextor/README.md

 ![License](https://img.shields.io/badge/License-GPLv3-blue.svg)

 `bitextor` is a tool for automatically harvesting bitexts from multilingual websites.
+To run it, it is necessary to provide:
-The user must provide a URL, a list of URLs in a file (one per line), or the path to a directory containing a crawled website.
-It is also necessary to specify the two languages on which the user is interested by setting the language IDs following the ISO 639-1.
+1. The source where the parallel data will be searched: a web site (the URL of the web site), a list of web sites, an [LETT](https://github.com/bitextor/bitextor/wiki/Intermediate-formats-used-in-Bitextor) file, or the path to a directory containing a crawled website.
+2. The two languages on which the user is interested: language IDs must be provided following the ISO [639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
+3. A source of bilingual information between these two languages: either a bilingual lexicon (such as those available at the [bitextor-data repository](https://github.com/bitextor/bitextor-data/tree/master/dics)) or a machine translation system, depending on the document-alignment strategy choosen

 The tool works following a sequence of steps (scripts sorted by default use):

 1. Downloads a website by using the tool creepy or httrack: see module `bitextor-crawl` and `bitextor-downloadweb` (optional step);
 2. The files in the website are analysed, cleaned and standardised: see module `bitextor-crawl2ett` or `bitextor-webdir2ett` or `tar2lett` (optional as related with previous step);
-3. The language of every web page is detected: see module `bitextor-ett2lett` or `tar2lett` (optional, in case you give `bitextor` a LETT file as input);
+3. The language of every web page is detected: see module `bitextor-ett2lett` or `tar2lett` (optional, in case you give `bitextor` a [LETT](https://github.com/bitextor/bitextor/wiki/Intermediate-formats-used-in-Bitextor) file as input);
 4. Document align:
 * Bitextor document aligner
   * The HTML structure is analysed to create a representation which is used to compare the different web pages: see module `bitextor-lett2lettr`;